 The FBI concurs with the finding.
-The FBI has made an absolute commitment to the implementation of the Department of Justice (DOJ) Unified Financial Management System (UFMS).
-Since 2002, the Department of Justice (DOJ) has been leading the effort to implement a department-wide financial system that will enhance current and future financial management and procurement operations, and standardize many business practices.
-The DOJ is addressing these needs through implementation of the UFMS, an integrated commercial-off-the-shelf application that will replace the FBI's current Financial Management System (FMS) and legacy financial management and procurement systems throughout the Department.
+To resolve this finding, the FBI has made an absolute commitment to implement the Department of Justice (DOJ) Unified Financial Management System (UFMS).
+Since 2002, DOJ has been leading the effort to implement a department-wide financial and procurement management system that will enhance current and future financial management and procurement operations and standardize many business practices.
+DOJ is addressing these needs through implementation of UFMS, an integrated commercial-off-the-shelf application that will replace the FBI's current Financial Management System (FMS) and legacy financial management and procurement systems throughout the Department.
+UFMS will fully implement all current federal financial management system requirements and applicable federal accounting standards, including recording all transactions at the USSGL level.
+As of FY 2011, DOJ has successfully implemented UFMS at the Drug Enforcement Administration and the Bureau of Alcohol, Tobacco, Firearms and Explosives.

-Initial planning for the FBI implementation of the UFMS was completed by the DOJ UFMS program management office, in conjunction with its Implementation & Integration (I&I) contractor during FY 2008.
-A task order to begin the FBI implementation phase has been issued to DOJ's I&I contractor in October 2010, with implementation tasks and activities to begin during November 2010.
-The FBI plans to implement the UFMS in multiple phases-a live "pilot" at a major FBI organization during FY 2012; live "pilots" at three Field Offices and a Legat approximately six months later; the remainder of FBI organizations, Field Offices, and Legats during FY 2013.
+Initial planning for the FBI implementation of UFMS was completed by the DOJ UFMS program management office, in conjunction with its Implementation & Integration (I&I) contractor, during FY 2008.
+A task order to complete the planning phase was issued to DOJ's I&I contractor in October 2010.
+As of October 2011, this planning work is essentially complete, and DOJ issued an additional task order to begin FBI implementation tasks and activities in August 2011.
+The FBI plans to implement UFMS in three phases-in Phase 1 the FBI implemented the UFMS Contract Writing Tool in FY 2008; in Phase 2 the FBI will implement full UFMS functionality at the Criminal Justice Information Services Division, three Field Offices, and at least one Legat in FY 2013; and in Phase 3 the FBI will fully implement UFMS at the remaining FBI organizations, Field Offices, and Legats in FY 2014.

-In addition to the UFMS implementation, the FBI has embarked on several projects to improve on financial reporting using the current FMS.
-These projects represent a series of bridge efforts and five best-practice initiatives that has helped the FBI move toward the implementation of UFMS.
-The best-practice initiatives include: Archiving historic and current FMS data; Restructuring the Chart of Accounts; Creating a relational database structure; Deploying an integrated financial reporting tool; and Deploying a modern graphical user interface (GUI).
+In addition to the UFMS implementation, the FBI has implemented several projects to improve financial reporting using the current FMS.
+These projects represent a series of bridge efforts and best-practice initiatives that have helped the FBI move toward the implementation of UFMS.
+The best-practice initiatives include: archiving historic and current FMS data; restructuring the Chart of Accounts; creating a relational database structure; deploying an integrated financial reporting tool; and deploying a modern graphical user interface (GUI).

-The Archive initiative was completed in June 2010, removing a significant number of records from the FMS mainframe and reducing the risk to UFMS implementation.
-A comprehensive set of financial reports was developed in the new strategic reporting tool and deployed to all field office divisions in July 2010 and to headquarters divisions in October 2010.
+The archive initiative was completed in June 2010, removing a significant number of records from the FMS mainframe and reducing the risk to UFMS implementation.
+A comprehensive set of financial reports was developed using the new strategic reporting tool and deployed to all field office divisions in July 2010 and to headquarters divisions in October 2010.
 This tool provides FBI management with a standard set of reports to rely on for their financial management needs and will be compatible with UFMS.
 The remaining modules of the graphical user interface were deployed in stages from September 2009 throughout June 2010.
 The GUI is now in use in all field offices and headquarters divisions.
-As of October 1, 2010, the restructured chart of accounts was deployed for all non-personnel funds providing the FBI with funds control and financial tracking against program and subprogram levels.
-The chart of accounts restructure provides an IT capability that supports the financial management activities of headquarters and field office divisions, satisfies the FBI's financial reporting obligation to the Department of Justice, and prepares the FBI for migration to the budget and expense structure of UFMS.
+As of October 1, 2010, the restructured chart of accounts was deployed for all non-personnel funds, providing the FBI with funds control and financial tracking against program and subprogram levels.
+The chart of accounts restructure supports the financial management activities of headquarters and field office divisions, satisfies the FBI's financial reporting obligation to DOJ, and prepares the FBI for migration to the budget and expense structure of UFMS.